A charming B&B near the Gap of DunloeInveraray Farm is located in a beautiful rural setting and enjoys spectacular views PLAN YOUR STAY

 - Stand-up Paddleboarding (SUP)

 It’s also very family-friendly.
-We have three young children ourselves and have a large outdoor are including a playground.
-We also have a games room.
-Sadly, due to Covid, the use of the games room may need to be restricted for now.
+We have three young children ourselves and have a large outdoor area including a trampoline and some play equipment.
+We also have an indoor play room but, due to the current pandemic, its use is restricted for now.

 The history of Inveraray Farm.